vpar.gp

 3 ^ ^ tree, root=3 / \ 1 5 vpar=[3,1,0,1,3] ^ ^ / \ 2 4

 The main use is to calculate or verify properties of specific trees of interest.
-Various functions like diameter are the same for any root or labelling so effectively act as on a "free" tree and the vertex numbers just for tree creation.
+Various functions like diameter are the same for any root or labelling so effectively act as on a "free" tree and the vertex numbers just define the structure.
 Most functions are linear in the number of vertices so can be used on large trees.

-Connections to Pari/GP things include polynomials for roots (spectra),
+Connections to Pari/GP specifics include polynomials for roots (spectra),

 matrices for some linear algebra, Set()